An Exciting New Look at Irish America

 As Timothy J. Meagher and Tyler Anbinder have recently demonstrated in their important new books ("Becoming Irish American" and "Plentiful Country"), Irish America’s sense of itself changed after the Great Famine of the 1840s and 1850s, becoming more “Catholic” than ever before.

-Many of the chapters in our Routledge History explore how religion was used to define not only what it meant to be a “good Christian,” but also what it meant to be a “good Irish person,” sometimes with devastating effects, as evidenced by the child abuse sex scandal that have rocked the Catholic Church on both sides of the ocean since the 1990s.
+Many of the chapters in our Routledge History explore how religion was used to define not only what it meant to be a “good Christian,” but also what it meant to be a “good Irish person,” sometimes with devastating effects, as evidenced by the child abuse sex scandals that have rocked the Catholic Church on both sides of the ocean since the 1990s.

 Irish America has also been shaped by international networks, which constitute another critical theme in our new book.
 In the earliest years, soldiers, priests, and nuns followed bureaucratic and imperial networks to far-flung colonies along the Atlantic littoral.